 Scholarships available at Wimbledon High School:

 At 16+ we offer Academic Scholarships and Scholarships in, Art, Drama, Sport and Music.
 Please see the leaflet below and if interested in applying for a Scholarship.
 Sixth Form Scholarship applications for September 2018 entry are now closed.
-All Scholarship applications from external 16+ candidates must be accompanied by a registration form as well.
+All Scholarship applications from external 16+ candidates must be accompanied by a completed registration form.
 See our Admissions page for this.

 All the details will be posted here soon and do not hesitate to be in touch if you would like further information.